 Emma makes 405 million euros in sales

-Success remains true to the mattress provider: the Frankfurt-based start-up Emma reports a 170 percent increase in sales for the past year.
+Success continues for the mattress provider: Frankfurt-based start-up Emma reports a 170% increase in turnover for the past year.

-Mattress maker Emma is reporting its second major sales increase in a row.
-Last year, the start-up increased its sales by 170 percent to 405 million euros.
-In 2019, sales were still 150 million euros, and that was already an 80 percent increase.
+Mattress manufacturer Emma reports its second major increase in turnover in a row.
+Last year, the start-up increased its turnover by 170% to 405 million euros.
+In 2019, turnover amounted to 150 million euros, which was already an increase of 80%.

-The start-up Emma was founded in 2013 and has been profitable since 2017, according to its own statements.
-Core markets are primarily the UK, France and the Netherlands.
-Only then comes the German market.
-Since 2017, the start-up has also included the Dunlopilla brand, which was taken over from insolvency and is supplied to specialist retailers.
+The start-up Emma was founded in 2013 and has been profitable since 2017, according to its own information.
+Its core markets are primarily the UK, France and the Netherlands.
+The German market comes next.
+Since 2017, the start-up has also included the Dunlopilla brand, which was taken over from insolvency and supplies specialist retailers.

-In 2020, the family-owned company Haniel from Duisburg took over the majority of Emma and bought 50.1 percent of the shares, both parties are silent about the purchase price.
-Grow the company also wants this year, said founder Manuel Müller in a press conference.
+In 2020, the family-owned company Haniel from Duisburg acquired a majority stake in Emma and purchased 50.1% of the shares; both parties are keeping the purchase price confidential.
+The company also wants to grow this year, said founder Manuel Müller at a press conference.
 He wants to hire 200 employees.
 The start-up also wants to test a new mattress that can be controlled via smartphone and adapts to sleeping positions.

-Emma says it operates in 26 countries and has 500 employees.
+Emma claims to be active in 26 countries and has 500 employees.

 Newsletter